-A stripped curtain, reminding of the ones used to keep the insects away, is specifically made to fit on the entrance of the In Dire(ct) Democracy exhibition space.
-A well known, colorful image of a church on a greek island is printed on the one side.
-The original landscape is deconstructed into 4 overlapping outlines, based on the CMYK printing mode colors, Cyan, Magenta, Yellow and Black.
-A black and white version of the same cart-postal-like image appears on the back side of the curtain, designed to be viewed on the way out.
+A curtain, cut vertically in stripes, is specifically designed to fit on the entrance of the In Dire(ct) Democracy exhibition space in Athens School of Fine Art.
+A well known, colorful, post-card-like image of a church on a Greek island, is printed on the one side.
+The original landscape is deconstructed into 4 overlapping shapes, based on the CMYK printing color mode, Cyan, Magenta, Yellow and Black.
+A black and white version of the same image appears on the back side of the stripped curtain, designed to be viewed on the way out of the exhibition space.

 In Dire(ct) Democracy, curated by Gelly Grindaki & Margarita Kataga, School of Fine Arts, Athens 2009.

 Art Athina / Jannis Spyropoulos Awards 2006-2009, curated by Olga Daniylopoulou, the Faliro Pavilion [TaeKwonDo], Athens 2010. http://indiredemocracy.wordpress.com/, http://www.youtube.com/watch?v=Xw1PGFXfW4o, http://www.art-cat.gr/exhibitions/in-direct-democracy/

 Documentation of the installation at In Dire(ct) Democracy, School of Fine Arts, Athens 2009.
 Photos by Lea Petrou.